 Sometimes.
 Many commercial activities require trade registration, but some independent activities fall under liberal professions or the new self-employed category and do not require a trade licence.
 The safest first step is to classify your specific activity before invoicing.

 Not always.
-Eligible small businesses can use the VAT exemption if turnover does not exceed EUR 55,000 in the current or previous calendar year.
-If you exceed the threshold, opt into VAT, or have cross-border VAT obligations, you may need VAT registration and proper VAT invoices.
+Eligible small businesses can use the Austrian Umsatzsteuer (VAT) exemption if turnover does not exceed EUR 55,000 in the current or previous calendar year.
+If you exceed the threshold, opt into VAT, or have cross-border VAT obligations, you may need VAT registration and proper invoices.
+Domestic Austrian clients, EU B2B reverse-charge cases, EU B2C services, and non-EU clients can all be treated differently under place-of-supply rules.

 Usually, yes.
 Self-employed people are generally covered by SVS.
 For new self-employed people, the 2026 insurance threshold is EUR 6,613.20 per year.
 Contributions can include pension, health, accident insurance, and self-employed provision depending on your category.